Haven (Dark Tranquillity album)

-Haven is the fifth studio album by Swedish melodic death metal band Dark Tranquillity, released on 25 July 2000.
+Haven is the fifth studio album by Swedish melodic death metal band Dark Tranquillity, initially released on 17 July 2000 in Europe.
 This release is the first recorded as a six-piece, the first to feature Mikael Niklasson and Martin Brändström, and the first release with Martin Henriksson on guitar, switching from his previous position on bass.

 Style

 Haven retains some of the death metal elements of past albums, adding more electronics and more polished production.
 Mikael Stanne mostly uses harsh vocals, but his clean vocals that were prominent on the previous album, Projector, are used on "Emptier Still" and bonus track "In Sight", the latter showing more of a cleanly-sung rock style.